Ur: Archaeology

-In the 2017 season an urban area adjacent to Wooleys very large AH area was excavated.
+In the 2017 season an urban area adjacent to Woolley's very large AH area was excavated.
 The burial vault of a Babylonian general Abisum was found.
 Abisum is known from year 36 of Hammurabi into the reign of Samsu-iluna.
 Thirty cuneiform tablets were found around the vault and another 12 inside the tomb itself.
 A 3rd excavation season was conducted in 2019 (the University of Pennsylvania excavated in 2023 though nothing has yet been published of that work).
 A notable find was a large cuneiform tablet dated to the 6th year of Ur III ruler Ibbi-Sin on the swap of two large residences between private individuals (Munimah and Gayagama).
 One home was about 240 square meters and the other 423 square meters which is especially large for a home in that time.

 Some distance south of Area AH in 2017 and 2019 a German team of Ludwig-Maximilians-Universität München directed by Adelheid Otto excavated a large home of Sîn-nādā (mid 19th century BC) chief administrator of the Temple of Ningal in the Isin-Larsa period.
 In levels below the final occupation were found tablets dating to Sin-Eribam and Silli-Adad, rulers of Larsa.
 They included a new copy of the Lament for Sumer and Ur.